baotang2118/My-Thesis-Android-App-Forensic/README.md

 This is my thesis project, we study Android phone forensic topic and focus only on the user app, which means we skip default app which come from OEM.
 The input can be an raw disk image or a rooted phone.

 ## How does it works:
-- Automatically collect all useful file, information such as date, media, sqlite file and plain text document from smartphone.
+- Automatically collect all useful file such as date, media, sqlite file and plain text document from smartphone.
 - Automatically analyze apk.
 - Automatically arrange and present the result.
+- Not doing yet, Automatically extract information for archive file.
 - *Notice that the output doesn't follow any legal evidence's format.*

 ## How to use this app: